|

 Thus, the original deal is not maintained.

-b.
-But in DUPLICATE BRIDGE, the players do not mix their
+the players do not mix their

 cards with the other players hands as in rubber bridge.
 Instead each player